keithricker/e-commerce-template/README.md

 #### Note: There are some outdated packages (which will soon be updated), so this is only recommended for demo purposes and/or code evaluation.

 #### Running start script from the root level (./) will serve a pre-compiled (server-side rendered) version of the app using a simple express server, on port 3001.
 Server is not production-ready, but ideas can be borrowed and built upon.
+#### To run the on the local dev server (browser updates on file save), run 'npm run development' to launch the dev server on port 3000.

 #### This is the Express Server Root Directory.
 React Project is in the /client directory.